 Details

-ENDURANCE has been funded through NASA's ASTEP (Astrobiology Science and Technology for Exploring the Planets) Program.
-ENDURANCE will:
+ENDURANCE has been funded through NASA's ASTEP program.

 - further biological research in the terrestrial environments analogous to those found on other planets,